Events

 Pledge 3: To celebrate, support and invest in the talent of individual creatives in the City Region who experience racism.

-Action: Aspire to achieve a minimum 20% of work in our programmes to be produced or created by those creatives who experience racism, setting targets for percentage improvement each year.
+Action: Aspire to achieve at least one programme of work produced or created by those creatives who experience racism, that is meaningful to those who experience racism.

 Timescale: Within two years.